jeffThompson/PhysicalComputing/Week02_LEDs/Code/01-InternalLED.md

 ***

 ### LIBRARY IMPORTS
 Before we can do anything, we need to add some extra code to our project.
-Called "libraries" (or "modules"), these give us extra functionality, such as controlling the inputs and outputs on our board.
+Called "libraries" (or "modules" in Python-speak), these give us extra functionality, such as controlling the inputs and outputs on our board.

-The first two are part of Circuit Python, the third is part of standard Python:
+The first two are specific to Circuit Python, the third is part of standard Python:

 ```python
 import board       # access the board itself